splch/slc.is/README.md

 ## developing

 1. clone this repo
-2. run `git submodule update --init --recursive` to download the theme
-3. run `hugo serve` to build and serve the site
+2. run `hugo serve` to build and serve the site